darshanmakwana412/ppc_p9a/README.md

 We achieved 83.59% of the theoretical peak flops

-Now again inspecting the assembly at [cp3b.s](./cp3b.s) we see the compiler did the right thing the generated the vectorized code for us
+Now again inspecting the assembly at [cp3b.s](./cp3b.s) we see the compiler did the right thing and generated the vectorized code for us.
+The assembly code for the innermost loop of the kernel looks like this

 ```assembly
 .L115: